Decorative image of building

 • Non-solicitation obligations and other restrictive covenants

-BCLP is becoming more active in the market, having represented leading US retailers, manufacturers, and global technology and pharmaceutical companies in significant M&A-related disputes in recent years.
+BCLP continues to represent US retailers, manufacturers, and global technology and pharmaceutical companies in a growing number of M&A-related disputes.

 +1 415 268 1981